-The Coordinating Center works in a cooperative arrangement with Montgomery County, Maryland`s Department of Housing and Human Services (DHHS) to provide service coordination and supportive services to formerly homeless individuals through the Housing Initiative Program (HIP).
+The Coordinating Center works in a cooperative arrangement with Montgomery County, Maryland’s Department of Housing and Human Services (DHHS) to provide service coordination and supportive services to formerly homeless individuals through the Housing Initiative Program (HIP).
 HIP uses a “Housing First” model, providing immediate access to permanent supported housing directly from a shelter setting.
 HIP is person-centered and is part of Montgomery County’s strategic plan to end chronic homelessness by the end of 2017 and family homelessness by the end of 2020.

 All referrals are received from Montgomery County DHHS.
 Individuals housed through the HIP program are offered choices in the types and frequency of services.
 To apply for services individuals must meet certain technical and financial requirements.
 Participation in the program continues for as long as an individual chooses, provided they continue to meet basic eligibility requirements and they meet basic rental requirements.
 These include: